 - Investment interest income earned for the year was approximately \$3.4 million, despite the significant challenges for investing created by the economic downturn in the financial markets.
 As of year-end, the District experienced no loss on investments; - The District continued toward the funding policy goals for the Retirement Fund and the Other Postemployment Benefits (OPEB) Trust Fund.
 As of December 31, 2020, the Retirement Fund's funded ratio was 57.3 percent and the OPEB Trust Fund's funded ratio was 84.9 percent; - Investment activities incorporated sustainability considerations according to the revised Investment Policy and guidelines implemented in December 2019.
 As of July 23, 2021, 100 percent of the District's applicable commercial paper holdings are in the upper half of Sustainalytics rankings for environmental, social, and governance factors, and 64 percent of the District's approved commercial paper issuers acknowledge at least four out of 17 United Nations Sustainable Development Goals.
-Additionally, all government agency and municipal bond investments in the District's inventory directly or indirectly support environmental, social, and governance practices; - The District plans to close on a sale of \$500.0 million of General Obligation Capital Improvement Bonds in the fourth quarter to fund its Capital Improvement Program and refund select outstanding bonds.
-The bond sale is part of the District's capital financing plan which also includes low-cost funding options such as subsidized loans from the Illinois Environmental Protection Agency State Revolving Fund loan program and loans from the U.S. Treasury under the Water Infrastructure Finance and Innovation Act; - On September 9, 2021, Fitch Rating Agency affirmed the District's AAA rating with a stable outlook.
+Additionally, all government agency and municipal bond investments in the District's inventory directly or indirectly support environmental, social, and governance practices; - The District closed on a sale of \$500.0 million par value of General Obligation Capital Improvement Bonds to fund its Capital Improvement Program.
+The sale generated \$182.5 million in new project funds for the capital program, \$152.2 million in future levy savings on the refunding portion of the sale, and achieved a maximum 30-year interest rate of 2.08 percent, the lowest in recent history.
+Bond sales are part of the District's capital financing plan which also includes low-cost funding options such as subsidized loans from the Illinois Environmental Protection Agency's State Revolving Fund loan program and loans from the United States Department of the Treasury under the Water Infrastructure Finance and Innovation Act; - On November 4, 2021, Fitch Ratings affirmed the District's AAA rating with a stable outlook and Standard & Poor's Global Ratings affirmed the District's AA rating with a stable outlook.

-The 2022 appropriation for the Board of Commissioners is \$5,422,400, an increase of \$178,300, or 3.4 percent, from 2021.
+The 2022 appropriation for the Board of Commissioners is \$5,501,100, an increase of \$257,000, or 4.9 percent, from 2021.
 The staffing level has increased from 36 to 37 positions.
 This includes the addition of one Financial Analyst position to support the five-year Strategic Plan's implementation efforts.

-The following budget highlights support the District's Strategic Plan Goal of Enterprise Resilience, ensuring ongoing services that are reliable, equitable, and cost-effective, preparing for other man-made and natural events and strengthening the MWRD's operational and financial positions.
+The following budget highlights support the District's Strategic Plan Goal of Enterprise Resilience, ensuring ongoing services that are reliable, equitable, and cost-effective, preparing for other manmade and natural events, and strengthening the MWRD's operational and financial positions.